▶️ LISTEN TO THIS ARTICLE

 Your task's complexity determines whether multi-agent architecture is a force multiplier or an expensive way to make things worse.
 Most teams reach for multiple agents too early.
-They see a benchmark showing 80% gains on parallelizable financial reasoning and assume the pattern generalizes.
+They see a benchmark gain on a parallelizable task and assume the pattern generalizes.
 It doesn't.
-Google and MIT tested 180 agent configurations across different task types and found that multi-agent coordination degraded performance by 39% to 70% on sequential reasoning tasks.
-The gains only appeared on problems that decompose into independent subtasks.
+Recent agent-scaling work has found that multi-agent coordination helps most on problems that decompose into independent subtasks, and it can hurt when the work is tightly sequential.

 This guide gives you a concrete decision framework for choosing between single-agent, multi-agent, and hybrid architectures.
-Every recommendation ties back to production data, not theory.
+The recommendations are based on published benchmarks and production-oriented reports, but they should be validated against your own task traces.

 Decision Matrix

 Use this table as a first pass.
-If most factors point the same direction, follow them.
+If most factors point the same direction, treat that as a strong hypothesis to test.
 If they're split, read the scenarios below for your specific use case.

 Scenario 1: Document Analysis Pipeline (Single Agent Wins)

 A legal tech company needs to extract key clauses from NDAs, flag non-standard terms, and generate a summary.
-The documents average 15 pages.
+The documents are short enough to fit in a single pass.
 The workflow is sequential: read the document, identify clause types, compare against templates, write the summary.

-Why single agent wins here: Every step depends on the previous one.
-The extraction informs the flagging, which informs the summary.
-Splitting this across agents means each downstream agent needs the full document context plus the upstream agent's output, inflating token costs without adding capability.
+Why single agent wins here: Every step depends on the previous one: extraction, flagging, then summary.
+Splitting this across agents can force downstream agents to carry the full document context plus upstream outputs, which may inflate token costs without adding capability.

-A single agent with a well-scoped system prompt, access to a clause-comparison tool, and a template database handles this workflow in 5-8 LLM calls.
-A three-agent setup (extractor, analyzer, summarizer) requires 15-20 calls minimum, plus coordination messages between each stage.
-That's 2-3x the token cost for worse accuracy.
+A single agent with a well-scoped system prompt, access to a clause-comparison tool, and a template database can often handle this workflow with fewer LLM calls than a multi-agent setup.
+The multi-agent version adds coordination messages between each stage, so it should earn its extra complexity with measured accuracy or throughput gains.
 For a deeper comparison of architectures on these kinds of tasks, see our single vs multi-agent breakdown.

 Scenario 2: Complex Research Task With Multiple Sources (Multi-Agent Wins)

-A financial services firm needs to analyze quarterly earnings across 12 companies, cross-reference analyst reports, identify market trends, and produce a synthesis report.
-The total source material exceeds 500K tokens.
-Multiple data types are involved: SEC filings, earnings call transcripts, analyst notes, and market data APIs.
+A financial services firm needs to analyze quarterly earnings across multiple companies, cross-reference analyst reports, identify market trends, and produce a synthesis report.
+The source material is large and varied: SEC filings, earnings call transcripts, analyst notes, and market data APIs.

-Google's scaling framework measured an 80.8% improvement on exactly this kind of parallelizable financial reasoning.
+Google's scaling framework reported gains on parallelizable financial reasoning in its tested setting.
 The key structural property is genuine subtask independence.
 Agent A analyzing Company X's earnings doesn't need Agent B's output on Company Y. They can run simultaneously and their outputs merge cleanly at the aggregation layer.

-The total context exceeds any single model's window.
-No single agent can hold all 12 companies' filings simultaneously.
+The total context may exceed a practical single-agent window, even when a model's headline context limit is large.
 Multi-agent architecture handles this by distributing context across specialists, each holding a focused slice.
-Enterprise benchmarks confirm that past 30K tokens and high tool counts, multi-agent systems recover accuracy that single agents lose to context dilution.
+Enterprise benchmarks suggest that large context and high tool counts are where multi-agent systems are most worth testing.

 For an in-depth look at how multi-agent coordination works in production systems like this, including the orchestration patterns that make it reliable, we've covered the architecture patterns separately.